1957 Chevrolet: Options

 There were many options available, most of which were designed to make the car more comfortable and luxurious.
-Air conditioning was offered though rarely ordered, as was a padded dash.
+Air conditioning was offered though rarely ordered, as was a padded dashboard.
 Power steering and power brakes were available, as well as a signal-seeking AM radio and power antenna.
 Power windows and power seats were also available.
 A rear speaker could be purchased which required a separate volume knob to be installed in the dashboard, beside the radio — this rear speaker was touted as providing "surround" sound.
 An "Autronic eye" was offered; it was a device that bolted onto the dashboard and sensed the light from oncoming traffic, dimming the headlights automatically.
 One unique option was an electronic shaver, connected to the dashboard.

 The 1957 radio used tubes that required only 12 volts of plate voltage and a transistor for the output stage.
 This lowered the power drain on the battery to an insignificant amount when the engine was off.
 Playing the radio with conventional tubes for extended periods occasionally drained the battery to the extent that it could not start the car.

 The clock was electrically self-wound and moving the hands to correct the time resulted in actually regulating the going rate.
 After a few corrections, the clock was remarkably accurate.

 Another dashboard-mounted item was the traffic-light viewer, a ribbed plastic visor that was installed just above the speedometer.
 Because the roof extends so far forward of the driver, it is hard to see overhead traffic lights.
 The traffic light viewer captured the reflection of overhead traffic lights so that the driver didn't have to lean forward to see past the edge of the roof.
 A/C was also an option.

 In 1957, Chevrolet started to add safety features such as "crash proof door locks" (first added in 1956), padded dash boards, safety-styled steering wheel with a recessed hub (though not as much as Ford's), seat belts (also first in 1956) and shoulder harnesses.
 However, unlike Ford, Chevrolet did not promote these safety features heavily.